 3. The System Is Working Normally

 A lot of the time, a flashing 4WD light is no reason to be alarmed, because it simply means that the system is working as designed.
 On vehicles where four-wheel drive is only activated on demand — that is to say, when traction conditions require it — this light shows up to tell you that it’s been activated.
 In a way, it’s similar to the stability control or traction control lights on your dash, which also glow when their respective systems are called into action.

 When you see that 4WD icon lit up on your dash, it’s important not to panic.
 Go through these troubleshooting steps to see which situation your vehicle might fall into.
 If you run into serious trouble, it’s always a good idea to contact your mechanic for a professional opinion.

 Check out all the drivetrain parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on what your 4WD light could mean, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information on what your 4WD light or 4×4 light could mean, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.

 Having been bitten by the car bug at a young age, I spent my formative years surrounded by Studebakers at car shows across Quebec and the northeastern United States.
 Over ten years of racing, restoring, and obsessing over automobiles lead me to balance science writing and automotive journalism full time.
 I currently contribute as an editor to several online and print automotive publications, and I also write and consult for the pharmaceutical and medical device industry.